 Book review Rumors of Spring

-There are always two narratives when it comes to Kashmir, one is of the Indian State and the other is of the people of Kashmir.
-And in the narrative war often the causality is the truth, based on one’s ideological bent an opinion is formed about Kashmir and Kashmiris.
-To get some perspective, one need to read the stories and viewpoint of the people of Kashmir and their lived experiences.
-So, is the reason I picked this book by Farah Bashir, who was born and grew up in Kashmir.
+When it comes to Kashmir, there are always two narratives: one from the Indian state and the other from the people of Kashmir.
+Ideological leanings often shape opinions in this narrative war, with the truth being the casualty.
+To gain a balanced perspective, it’s crucial to read the stories and viewpoints of Kashmiris and their lived experiences.
+That’s why I chose this book by Farah Bashir, who was born and raised in Kashmir.

 The Book

-A memoir of a girl growing up during the most volatile times in the Kashmir valley.
-The author narrates how post 1989, everything in Kashmir changed.
-There was a growing anger among the youth of Kashmir, which resulted in insurgency, which in turn resulted in militancy and ultimately the increased presence of Indian Army in the valley, making Kashmir one of the most militarized zones of the world.
-This book, however, captures how these factors affected the day to day lives of the people of Kashmir.
+This memoir captures the experiences of a girl growing up during the most volatile times in Kashmir.
+The author narrates how, post-1989, everything in Kashmir changed.
+Anger among the youth led to insurgency, which escalated into militancy, ultimately resulting in the increased presence of the Indian Army in the valley, making Kashmir one of the most militarized zones in the world.
+This book, however, focuses on how these events affected the daily lives of ordinary Kashmiris.

-The author tells all the above through various incidents that happened around her, some of them witnessed or experienced by her and some by people known to her.
-She tells us how every other day a new army bunker would pop up and how they would be under more restriction, how at any point of time the army can search your home for hiding militants, the term for it being ‘crackdown’.
-Then, there are some moments of fun and happiness from the past, when Eid was celebrated with gusto, the time when they went to cinema or the times when they (she and her sister) used to play her father’s music system.
+The author recounts these experiences through various incidents, some witnessed or experienced by her and others by people she knew.
+She describes how new army bunkers would appear almost daily, increasing restrictions, and how at any moment, the army could search your home for hiding militants in operations known as “crackdowns.”
+Yet, amidst this tension, she recalls moments of fun and happiness from the past—when Eid was celebrated with gusto, when they went to the cinema, or when she and her sister played their father’s music system.

-The writing style is simple yet very impactful, and you can read it one sitting.
-The author is a photojournalist, and usually a photojournalist tells a story with their photographs, in this novel she created a moving picture with her words.
-You are transported to the location, and you can feel the suffocation, the trauma, and the tension of living under the constant watch of the army.
-You can feel the frustration of being stripped of most of your rights, you feel as if someone is chocking you.
+The writing style is simple yet impactful, making it a book you can read in one sitting.
+As a former photojournalist, the author usually tells stories through her photographs, but in this novel, she paints a vivid picture with her words.
+You are transported to the location, feeling the suffocation, trauma, and tension of living under constant army surveillance.
+The frustration of being stripped of your rights is palpable, leaving you with a sense of being choked.

-A short, crisp and very well written book that everyone should read to understand the everyday lives of people of Kashmir under Army control.
+This short, crisp, and well-written book is a must-read for anyone who wants to understand the everyday lives of people in Kashmir under army control.

 About the Author